-Taking photos in the fall when the leaves change colour means richer hues, deeper contrasts and softer lighting.
+Taking photos in the autumn when the leaves change colour means richer hues, deeper contrasts and softer lighting.
 Alberta’s diverse scenery and abundance of wildlife – 587 species in total – is a dream for professional photographers and aspiring ones like myself.
-Over the years I’ve shot in many spectacular settings and garnered some helpful advice along the way.
+Over the years, I’ve shot in many spectacular settings and garnered some helpful advice along the way.

-The Waterton Wildlife Festival is a great time for fall photography, especially as it’s mating season for elk.
+The Waterton Wildlife Festival is a great time for autumn photography, especially as it’s mating season for elk.
 But stay a good distance away from these large animals, as they can be fiercely territorial.
 Keep your long lenses handy for black bears, as well.
-If you’re eager to photograph a grizzly, I recommend taking a ride up the Lake Louise Gondola in Banff National Park – it’s one of the best – and safest – places on the planet to see them.
+If you’re eager to photograph a grizzly, I recommend taking a ride up the Lake Louise Gondola in Banff National Park.
+It’s one of the best – and safest – places on the planet to see them.

 Shoot to Thrill

 In Banff National Park, the best places to photograph autumn’s golden larch trees are on the hiking trails between Egypt Lake near the town of Banff or the Storm Mountain paths that shoot off to Shadow Lake and Twin Lakes.
 The multi-day trek along the Rockwall Trail is also an autumn stunner, as is the wildly popular climb up Larch Valley to Sentinel Pass near Lake Louise.

 For perfect reflections, the classic Canadian Rockies shot of Rundle Mountain with Vermilion Lakes near Banff is always a keeper.
 Another one of my favourite scenes is Bow Lake, along the Icefields Parkway, where the water is often as calm and clear as a sheet of glass.

 To improve my photography, I enlisted some help from a professional who offered some helpful tips: